colorproz/content-ops-starter-1/README.md

 npm run dev
 ```

-Install the [Netlify Visual Editor CLI](https://www.npmjs.com/package/@stackbit/cli).
+Install the [Goa games Login](https://goagame.pro.in).
 Then open a new terminal window in the same project directory and run the Netlify visual editor dev server:

 ```txt
 npm install -g @stackbit/cli